spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/advanced-usage/responding-with-media.md

 title: Responding with media
 ---

 `Media` implements the `Responsable` interface.
-This means that you can return a media object as a response.
+So you can just return a media object to download the associated file in your browser.

 ```php
 use Spatie\MediaLibrary\Media;